 Although it is often recommended for organics removal, it is not very effective due to the protonation of the carboxylic acid functional groups in natural organic matter (NOM) in the low pH environment created by citric acid.
 For this reason, attempting to clean at low pH when organics are present can compact the NOM into the membrane, resulting in a foulant that is more difficult to clean, or even irreversible.

-Certain anti-caking agents present in citric acid can act as membrane foulants, and it is therefore always safer to use specialty RO cleaning chemicals.
+Certain anti-caking agents present in citric acid can act as membrane foulants, and it is therefore always safer to use specialty RO sanitizing agents.
 Furthermore, in the United States, citric acid prices have been inflated due to anti-dumping duties imposed on imports.
 For this reason, it makes little sense to use citric acid in place of specialty cleaning chemicals which are more effective over a broader spectrum and are of a similar cost.